w3c/web-of-things-framework/roadmap.md

 Discovery can be based upon social relationships between people, and between people and devices.
 This could be based upon centralised social networks, or distributed approaches.
 One idea involves _personal zones_ that enable people to manage their devices and services, and to set access control policies for sharing these with their social contacts.
 Your personal zone is associated with a URI that can be used to access it.

+The relationship between things provides a further basis for discovery.
+The relationships are defined through the models for things, where a thing has properties whose values are other things.
+Search engines can thus discover new things by examining the models for things they already know.
+This is analogous to how search engines discover web sites by examining the HTML for the pages of sites they already know.

 ### Abstraction Layer for Discovery

 We're looking to simplify discovery by decoupling scripts from the details of the underlying mechanisms outlined above.
 The idea is to provide a unified query API that can be configured to use a local or remote broker or some combination thereof.
 We want to evolve this approach through practical implementation experience with a wide variety of use cases and contexts.